-Sunita Mukhi is a cultural producer, theater artist, performance scholar.
+Sunita S. Mukhi is a cultural producer, theater/performance artist, and an interdisciplinary performance scholar.

-She is the Director of the Charles B. Wang Center’s Asian/American Programming at the State University of New York in Stony Brook producing innovative programming in light of promoting a multi-faceted, intellectually sound and humane understanding of Asianness.
-She presents artists of international caliber such as Eiko and Koma, Nyrtyagram, Roksonaki, Kadri Gopalnath, Kenny Endo, and Niyaz; edgy contemporary performers like D’Lo, Christina Wong, Rizwan Mirza; popular comedians like Russell Peters, Eliot Chang, Dean Obedaillah and Maysoon Zahid amongst others.
-She has also curated a number of exhibitions such as Art Healing Space, Reinterpretations and Who is Asia America and film series such as Asian Loving, To Sing!
+As the pioneering Director of the Charles B. Wang Center’s Asian/American Programming at the State University of New York in Stony Brook, Sunita S. Mukhi produced innovative programming in light of promoting a multi-faceted, intellectually sound and humane understanding of Asianness.
+She presented artists of international caliber such as Eiko and Koma, Nirtyagram, Roksonaki, Kadri Gopalnath, Chandrashekhar, Kenny Endo, Kenichi Ebina, Arif Lohar, Salman Ahmad, and Niyaz; edgy contemporary performers like D’Lo, Christina Wong, Rizwan Mirza, Taiyo Na and YaliniDream; popular comedians like Russell Peters, Eliot Chang, Vidur Kapur, Rex Navarette, Dean Obedaillah and Maysoon Zahid amongst others.
+She has also curated a number of exhibitions such as Art Healing Space and Who is Asia America? and film series such as Asian Loving, To Sing!
 To Dance!
 To Live!, and Odd Couplings.
+Jessica Hagedorn, Madhur Jaffrey, Sari Lluch Dalena, Ella Shohat, various Ambassadors, political leaders and many inspirational speakers have shared their insights with the campus community as part of the Center’s programming.
+She was instrumental in initiating and animating an artistic and academic exchange with East China Normal University (ECNU), Shanghai and Stony Brook University (SBU) which resulted in a multi-media exhibition entitled Recycling and Reincarnation, and the signing of a Memorandum of Understanding between the presidents of ECNU and SBU for future collaborations.
+Under her leadership, the Wang Center was chosen by the Smithsonian Institute as the only venue in New York for the Filipino American exhibition Singgalot – the Ties That Bind: Filipinos in America.
+It included a discussion with independent film maker John Sayles and a screening of his film Amigo.
+Until February, 2013, she produced over 500 programs.

 She received her Phd. in Performance Studies at New York University.
 Her early education was from St. Scholastica’s College and De La Salle University, Manila, Philippines.
 Of South Asian origin, she was born and bred in Manila, Philippines, now living in New York.